Novapool/unicon/README.md

-# Media Converter
+# Unicon: Universal File Converter

-This project provides a set of Python functions for converting various media files (audio, video, and images) using the ffmpeg-python library.
-It allows for easy conversion between different formats and includes batch processing capabilities.
+Unicon is a versatile file conversion tool that combines a powerful Python backend with a user-friendly Electron frontend.
+It provides a set of functions for converting various media files (audio, video, and images) using the ffmpeg-python library, allowing for easy conversion between different formats and including batch processing capabilities.

 ## Features